BernardoGiordano/Checkpoint/README.md

 Checkpoint for 3DS natively supports 3DS and DS cartridges, digital standard titles and demo titles.
 It also automatically checks and filters homebrew titles which may not have a save archive to backup or restore, which is done without an external title list and filters.
 For this reason, Checkpoint doesn't need constant user maintenance to retain full functionality.

 Checkpoint for Switch natively supports NAND saves for the titles you have played.
 Title information are loaded automatically.

+## Usage

+You can use Checkpoint for 3DS with both cfw and Rosalina-based Homebrew Launchers. *hax-based Homebrew Launchers are not supported by Checkpoint.

+Checkpoint for Switch runs on homebrew launcher.
+Make sure you're running up-to-date payloads.

+The first launch will take considerably longer than usual (usually 1-2 minutes depending on how many titles you have installed), due to the working directories being created - Checkpoint will be significatively faster upon launch from then on.

+You can scroll between the title list with the DPAD/LR and target a title with A when the selector is on it.
+Now, you can use the DPAD or the touchscreen to select a target backup to restore/overwrite.

 ## Working path